refinedev/refine/documentation/docs/tutorial/5-understanding-authprovider/0-intro.md

 [Refer to the `<Refine/>` documentation for more information &#8594](/docs/api-reference/core/components/refine-config/)

-## How auth provider methods are using in the app?
+## How are auth provider methods used in the app?

 Each method of auth provider is corresponding to a hook in **refine**.
 So, you can use these hooks to perform auth operations in your app.
 You can check [Auth Hooks](/docs/api-reference/core/hooks/auth/useAuthenticated/) documentation to see the details of each hook.